Toasted Walnuts (2 Ways)

-If you love a candied nuts, then this recipe is for you!
+If you love candied nuts, then this toasted walnuts recipe is for you!
 The natural flavor of the nut shines while the sticky coating adds just the right amount of sweetness.

-Or, make a simple trail mix with dried cranberries or raisins and your favorite chocolate chips!
-Try these walnuts in our saffron walnut rice pilaf, it is amazing!!!
+Try these roasted walnuts in our saffron walnut rice pilaf, it is amazing!!!

 - Combine everything together.
 In a large bowl, toss the nuts with olive oil, maple syrup, cinnamon, and salt until well coated.